Changing your contraception: how to switch methods

 What to consider when changing contraception

 There are some logistics to consider when switching your form of contraception from one method to another.
-Timing is a key factor and the reality is it may take some time to actually make the switch.
-Most contraception requires a prescription, acquired either during a visit to your GP or from a sexual health clinic, both of which may require an appointment.
+Timing is a key factor and it may take some time to actually make the switch.
+Most contraception requires a prescription, acquired either during a visit to your GP, pharmacy or from a sexual health clinic.

-Beginning most forms of contraception, such as the pill or the patch, do not require any downtime after.
-However, an IUS or the implant requires a physical insertion or placement, which may be accompanied by some immediate short-term side effects and is a factor to consider when planning your switch.
-For IUS insertion, the most common immediate side effect is uterine cramping, with around 65% of our reviewers reporting pain.
+A coil or implant requires a physical insertion or placement.
+The procedures may be accompanied by some immediate short-term side effects (like mild pain or cramping) and is a factor to consider when planning your switch.
+For coil insertion, the most common immediate side effect is cramping, with around 65% of our reviewers reporting pain.
 Similarly, tenderness or slight bruising has been reported following insertion of the implant.
 Every woman will have a different experience and it is important to listen to your body and do what feels best for you, even if this means taking the rest of the day a little more slowly than usual.

 How to switch from one method of contraception to another

 When considering making a switch, we recommend speaking to your healthcare provider.
-These switches are all about timing and trying to figure out how best to switch between different methods can be confusing.
+These switches are all about timing.
+Trying to figure out how to switch between different methods to make sure you are not at risk of pregnancy can be complicated.

-There are, indeed, correct ways to transition from one method of contraception to another, (depending on which methods you want to switch between and how reliably you’ve been using them) and doing so incorrectly may increase your risk for unplanned pregnancy so it’s best to discuss this with a healthcare professional.
+There are correct ways to transition from one method of contraception to another depending on how reliably you’ve been using them.
+If you switch incorrectly, you may increase the risk of unplanned pregnancy – so it’s best to discuss this with a healthcare professional.

-How long does it take to adjust to a new contraception?
+How long does it take to adjust to a new contraceptive?

-For most switches, barrier methods are used to maintain contraceptive cover to protect a woman from unintended pregnancy.
+For some switches, barrier methods like condoms are used for a short period to maintain contraceptive cover and protect a woman from unintended pregnancy.
 This is because your new contraception may need some time to be able to provide its full protective effects.
-Most commonly this means using condoms during sex after beginning your new form of contraception, until you can rely on it for contraceptive cover.
+Most commonly this means using condoms during sex after starting your new form of contraception, until you can rely on it for contraceptive cover (usually 7 days).

 Ensuring you use your existing contraception method correctly and consistently before you switch is also important.
 For example, there is no need for extra protection when switching to a new brand of pill immediately after completing the entirety of the old pack, with no gaps in between.
-However, when switching from the combined pill to an IUS you may be advised you need to use extra protection such as condoms for 7 days after the IUS is fitted, depending on where in your pill pack you are.
+However, when switching from the combined pill to a hormonal coil you may be advised you need to use extra protection such as condoms for 7 days after the coil is fitted, depending on where in your pill pack you are.

 Our medical review process